-Welcome to the Ponce Inlet Lighthouse
+Welcome to the Ponce De Leon Inlet Lighthouse & Museum

 preserved and most authentic historic light stations in the nation today.
 Visitors will agree that the Ponce Inlet Lighthouse and Museum offers a treasure-trove of sights, sounds, and experiences for young and old alike.

 Visit Florida's tallest lighthouse

-Fresnel Lenses and Florida history
+Fresnel Lenses and Florida History

 The lighthouse keepers' dwellings and other historic light station buildings are now home to our lighthouse museum, which features exhibits on the United States Lighthouse Service and its airways division, Daytona Beach and Florida history, lighthouse and Fresnel lens restoration, lighthouse keepers and their families, and the United States Life-Saving Service.
-The Ayres Davies Lens Exhibit Building houses one of the finest collections of restored Fresnel lenses in the world, including the rotating first order Fresnel lens from the Cape Canaveral lighthouse and the restored original Ponce Inlet lighthouse first order Fresnel lens.
+The Ayers Davies Lens Exhibit Building houses one of the finest collections of restored Fresnel lenses in the world, including the rotating first order Fresnel lens from the Cape Canaveral lighthouse and the restored original Ponce Inlet lighthouse first order Fresnel lens.

 See What the Lighthouse and Museum Have to Offer

-Want a closer look at all there is to do at the historic Ponce de Leon Inlet Lighthouse and Museum?
+Want a closer look at all there is to do at the historic Ponce De Leon Inlet Lighthouse and Museum?
 Watch a short introductory video outlining the many activities available to our visitors.

 Interested in a Group Tour?

-The Ponce de Leon Inlet Lighthouse Preservation Association offers educational and group tours with advance notice.
+The Ponce De Leon Inlet Lighthouse Preservation Association offers educational and group tours with advance notice.
 Led by our experienced docents, guided tours provide visitors with an educational and interesting glimpse into turn-of-the-century life at the Light Station.
 Walk through the facility with one of our knowledgeable volunteers and discover what it was like to live and work at the Lighthouse when it was still considered an isolated outpost on the Atlantic Coast.
 Visit the Tour Page to learn more.

 Where Is the Ponce Inlet Lighthouse?